 Despite the negativity, it is heartening to know that there are folks who find the game charming.
 They find it reassuring that young people are happily getting out and about as they team up in the hunt.

 Added Benefits When Playing Pokémon Go

 There may even be added benefits for players with autism who often have difficulty with social interactions.
 Pokémon Go provides a means of connecting with others while playing the game.
 Kids with autism who would prefer to remain inside are now wanting to go to the park and are taking walks with friends, some who were known only over the web.
-At minimum the game serves as a conversation starter.
-For others the game can help children with autism get moving and exploring, something they don’t always feel comfortable with or want to do.
+At a minimum, the game serves as a conversation starter.
+For others, the game can help children with autism get moving and exploring, something they don’t always feel comfortable with or want to do.

 General Guidelines for Pokémon Go Trainers

 Following Niantic’s Guidelines found here will certainly help you survive the naysayers.
 The key word in their guide is RESPECT.